What is a Spread?

 How to manage and minimise the spread

 To minimise the spread, investors should trade during hours of high liquidity, when there are more buyers and sellers in the market.
-More active traders in the market increases competition and therefore narrows the spread.
-Trading major currency pairs such has the EUR/USD over exotic pairs and thinly-traded pairs will also help minimise and manage the spread.
+More active traders in the market will increase competition and therefore narrow the spread.
+Trading major currency pairs such as the EUR/USD over exotic pairs and thinly-traded pairs will also help minimise and manage the spread.
 Traders should fully understand the value of pips and spread before opening a position.
+Start trading FX with Eightcap, try our free demo account and gain access to over 200 financial instruments with the award-winning MT4 platform.